Guiding ChatGPT to Fix Web UI Tests via Explanation-Consistency Checking: Methodology

 We interact with ChatGPT via the API of the gpt-3.5-turbo model~\cite{gpt3}.
-To obtain prompt with the best results, we design our prompt based on the official OpenAI documentations, including: (1) the official ChatGPT API Guide~\cite{rule_role} and (2) OpenAI six strategies for achieving better results~\cite{rules}.
+For optimal results, we design our prompt based on the official OpenAI documentations, including: (1) the official ChatGPT API Guide~\cite{rule_role} and (2) OpenAI six strategies for achieving better results~\cite{rules}.
 Table~\ref{table:prompt} shows for each sentence of the prompt (the ``Prompt Content'' column), the corresponding rule (the ``Rule in OpenAI official documentation'' column) that inspires the design.

-The ChatGPT API Guide emphasizes the importance of system instructions in providing high-level guidance for conversations so we use system instructions to design the Web UI test repair context part by telling ChatGPT that (1) it is a UI test repair tool, and (2) outlining the steps in fixing a broken statement.
+The ChatGPT API Guide emphasizes the importance of system instructions in providing high-level guidance for conversations so we use system instructions to design the Web UI test repair context part by telling ChatGPT that (1) it is a web UI test repair tool, and (2) outlining the steps for fixing a broken statement.

-Due to token limits, we summarize ChatGPT's matching results from the previous dialogue to inform ChatGPT of the specific element information it should use in the subsequent repair process, aligning with the tactic ``For dialogue applications that require very long conversations, summarize or filter previous dialogue.''~\cite{rules}.
-Following the rule ``Use delimiters to clearly indicate distinct parts of the input''~\cite{rules}, we use angle brackets to separate sections of text.
-This aids ChatGPT in recognizing the content of the \emph{target element} (element on the old Webpage to be matched) and the broken statement.
+Due to token limits, we summarize ChatGPT's matched elements' information from previous dialogues to guide subsequent repair, aligning with the tactic ``For dialogue applications that require very long conversations, summarize or filter previous dialogue.''~\cite{rules}.
+Following the rule ``Use delimiters to clearly indicate distinct parts of the input''~\cite{rules}, we use colons to separate labels from respective contents, and curly braces to separate the information of each element, helping ChatGPT distinguish the input.
+Table~\ref{table:prompt} shows our prompt patterns and the applied rules.
+The complete prompt generation rules are: \begin{description}[leftmargin=*] \item \textbf{Matching Prompt:} Context{[}p1, p2, p3{]} + Input{[}p8{]} \item \textbf{Repair Prompt:} Context{[}p1, p4, p5{]} + Input{[}p9{]} \item \textbf{Self-Correction Prompt:} Context{[}p6, p7{]} \end{description}